 Very able mathematicians can find the material in the IGCSE course relatively straightforward.
-Each year, our two accelerated sets in the E and D Blocks study an enrichment gualification that deepens their understanding of IGCSE topics whilst extending into aspects of A-level Mathematics.
+Each year, our two accelerated sets in the E and D Blocks study an enrichment gualification that deepens their understanding of IGCSE topics whilst extending into aspects of the IB Diploma and A-level Mathematics.
 The Further Mathematics course poses complex problems as well as more lengthy questions and contains interesting applications such as Matrices and Geometric Proof.